Michael Andrew (swimmer): 2022 World Short Course Championships

-2023-2025: Later Career
+2023-2026: Later career

 In 2023, Andrew competed at the Phillips 66 USA National Championship, and won gold in the 50 Fly, but was excluded from the roster of the 2023 World Aquatics Championships because of the priorities of USA Swimming.

-At the 2024 Olympic Trials, Andrew failed to qualify for the team, finishing 8th in the 100 Breaststroke, an event where he holds the American record, and finishing 5th in the 50 Freestyle.
+At the 2024 Olympic trials, Andrew failed to qualify for the team, finishing 8th in the 100 breaststroke, an event where he holds the American record, and finishing 5th in the 50 freestyle.

-Following this disappointing showing at the Olympic Trials, Andrew decided to reevaluate his training, and eventually moved to Tempe, Arizona to train with Arizona State University.
+Following this disappointing showing at the Olympic trials, Andrew decided to reevaluate his training, and eventually moved to Tempe, Arizona, to train with Arizona State University.

 Then, in December, he competed at the 2024 World Aquatics Swimming Championships (25 m), where he earned a silver medal in the 4x100m medley relay.

-At the 2025 Toyota National Championships, Andrew earned his spot for the 2025 World Aquatics Championships by finishing 2nd in the 50m breaststroke and 50m butterfly.
+At the 2025 USA Swimming Championships, Andrew earned his spot for the 2025 World Aquatics Championships by finishing 2nd in the 50 m breaststroke and 50 m butterfly.

+At the 2026 USA Swimming Championships, Andrew finished 2nd in the 50 m breaststroke and 3rd in the 50 m butterfly.